VWO Testing

 Why Adopt a Culture of Experimentation?

 Since the beginning of times, experimentation has served as a critical tool for challenging the status quo business models and driving radical changes.
 For organizations, it typically means the potential to take bold steps and decisions to improve the visitor experience while minimizing business risks.
-It also provides an organization with endless opportunities to learn more about their target audience by means of testing.
+It also provides an organization with endless opportunities to learn more about its target audience by means of testing.
 While at the same time, analyzing the outcomes, and implementing the drawn learnings across both organizational and visitor touchpoints.

 But, to sustain in a highly dynamic business environment, and maintain a competitive edge in testing and experimentation demands a mature optimization model.
 Optimization, by definition, is an act, process, or methodology to make something (as a design, system, or decision) as perfect, functional, or effective as possible.